A47 blocked after two vehicle crash

 At around 9.52am, a Ford Focus and a VW Sharan people carrier were involved in a crash near the road's junction with the B1140 at North Burlingham, travelling towards Norwich.

-Emergency services remain on the scene, with firefighters, paramedics and police all in attendance.
+Emergency services were called to the scene, with firefighters, paramedics and police all in attendance.

 You may also want to watch:

-Three fire crews attended the scene, from Earlham, Carrow and Gorleston stations, with firefighters forced to free a person who was trapped in one of the vehicles.
+Three fire crews attended, from Earlham, Carrow and Gorleston stations, with firefighters forced to free a person who was trapped in one of the vehicles.

 The road's westbound carriageway is partially blocked while emergency services continue to attend to the scene, with traffic reported to be slow as a result.